Riib11/ProgrammingLanguages/Craft/notes.md

             (P Nat.O ∧ P n → P Nat.S n)
         → ∀ n, P n

-## Syntax
+## Vocabulary

 ### Headers

 Every sentence starts with a header (although it may be implicit).
+All headers are capitalized.
 Some example headers are:

-###### Axiom
+#### `Axiom`

-`Axiom` specifies a new term of an existing type.
+The `Axiom` header specifies a new term of an existing type.
 Note that this term will be considered unique from any other previously-specified terms of the same type.
 The name "Axiom" reflects that this header signifies a new assumption.
 For example, if you have previously defined

     Axiom Bool : Set := | true | false